CtrlK

 Actionability

-Fully executable code throughout — the bearer token derivation script, OAuth1Session setup, and all common API calls are copy-paste ready with real endpoints, user IDs, and correct parameter structures.
-Secret leasing and revocation commands are concrete.
+Fully executable code examples throughout — bearer token derivation, OAuth1Session setup, and all common API calls are copy-paste ready with real endpoints, user IDs, and parameter structures.
+Secret leasing commands are concrete and specific.

 3 / 3